GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Ablation Study

 \section{Ablation Study}

-In this section, we conduct ablation studies on three design choices: the alignment score metric (cosine similarity versus inner product), the sample size required for stable gradient estimation, and the performance of training directly on the validation set instead of the training set.
+In this section, we conduct ablation studies on three design choices: the alignment score metric (cosine similarity versus inner product), the sample size required for stable gradient estimation, and training directly on the validation set instead of the training set.

-\paragraph{Inner product vs Cosine Similarity} We compare cosine similarity and inner product as alignment score measures in the noisy reward setting.
-As shown in Table~\ref{table:noisy_data1}, cosine similarity achieves higher performance on most datasets.
-Figure~\ref{fig:similarity_dist} shows that cosine similarity better separates clean samples from corrupted samples.
+\paragraph{Inner product vs. cosine similarity.} We compare cosine similarity and the inner product as alignment-score measures in the noisy-reward setting.
+As shown in Figure~\ref{fig:ablation} (left), cosine similarity achieves higher performance.
+Further analysis (see Appendix~\ref{app:dis_by_score}) indicates that cosine similarity better separates clean samples from corrupted samples.

-\paragraph{Directly Training on Validation Set} We study the performance of training directly on the validation set (AMC22) instead of selecting data from the training set guided by alignment with the validation set.
-Table~\ref{table:train_on_val} shows that while direct training achieves higher performance on AMC22 itself, it fails to generalize to the test sets compared to {\METHOD}.
+\paragraph{Directly training on validation set.} We study the performance of training directly on the validation set (AMC22) instead of selecting data from the training set.
+Figure~\ref{fig:ablation} (right) shows that while direct training achieves higher performance on AMC22 itself, it fails to generalize to test sets, unlike {\METHOD}.
+Intuitively, training directly on the small validation set can lead to memorizing its specific trajectories, whereas {\METHOD} preserves diversity.

-\paragraph{Measuring Gradient Noise} We conduct an ablation study to determine the number of response samples required for a reliable estimation of the cosine similarity between policy gradients.
-Specifically, we estimate the gradient cosine similarity using $k_v \in \{32, 128, 512\}$ samples per problem, computing each estimate twice with different random seeds.
-We then calculate the Pearson correlation between similarity scores obtained from these independent runs using the DAPO training set and the AMC22 validation set.

-Table~\ref{table:correlation} shows that the correlation increases with sample size, indicating that larger $k_v$ produces more stable and accurate estimates. $k_v=512$ achieves the most accurate estimation with consistent similarity scores but requires high computational cost. $k_v=32$ reduces the computational cost significantly but produces noisy estimates.
-Since GradAlign relies on relative ranking rather than exact gradient values, a moderate correlation (e.g., 0.49) already provides a reliable directional signal in high-dimensional gradient space.
+\paragraph{Validation set size} To test the sensitivity of our method to the size of the validation set, we conduct an ablation study in the \textit{Unbalanced dataset} setting.
+As shown in Table~\ref{table:ablation}, {\METHOD} achieves a stable improvement over baselines even with small validation set sizes.
+We also measure gradient noise in GRPO, and results are given in Appendix~\ref{app:measure}.